jyang123-bit/Website/category/About.md

 ---

-This is where I will be practicing social economic interest with information technology's skill.
+This is where I will be connecting the dots with social economic interests.

 I am building this static website with [W3C](http://w3.org/standards/) standards in mind.